Virtual Campus Tours

 The Health Studies Building houses the Nursing, Psychiatric Nursing, and Indigenous Health Studies Transition programs.
 It features classrooms, clinical skills laboratories, a student lounge, and He Oyate Tawapi (Ceremony Room).

-The Education Building houses all Education programs, the Centre for Aboriginal and Rural Education Studies (BU CARES), and the Professional Development Unit.
+The Education Building houses all Education programs, the Centre for Applied Research in Indigenous, Rural, and Remote Settings (BU CARES), and the Professional Development Unit.

 John E. Robbins Library

 The John E. Robbins Library is part of the George T Richardson Centre.
 It houses the Convergys Computer Lab, several study rooms, BU Information Technology Services, S.J.
 McKee Archives, and a link to the Music Library.